-My Desktop PC [picard]
+My Desktop PC [kirk] (the reboot)

 "What does this mean?"
 I hear you ask.
-Well unlike you mugs that buy PCs pre-installed with Windows on them (you pay for the privilege you know), my entire operating system and all applications are completely free!
+Well unlike folk that buy PCs pre-installed with Windows on them (you pay for the privilege you know), my entire operating system and all applications are completely free!
 In a year's time my computer will boot up in exactly the same time that it boots up just now - or in fact ... it may even boot up a bit quicker!

 In case you're wondering why I'm ranting ...
 I'm sick to the back teeth of re-installing Windows for folk.
 Main reason for re-installs is the [lack of] speed that their relatively new computer runs at after a year or so of use and all of the junk that's managed to get onto them! ... and ... breath ...